-2023-24 Performance Improvement Objectives Associated Statutory Aspects of Improvement Associated Community Plan Framework Outcome Associated Corporate Plan 2019- 2030 Objective and Newtownabbey to become "Our citizens live in safe, connected, safe and vibrant places."
-Our environment, natural habitats and build heritage are protected and enhanced.
-Why has this objective been chose n? them to improve our performance environmental impact, while creat Undertake a full review of energy usage across operations Protect and enhance the quality and extent of green spaces, waterways and trees Reducing waste and minimising water and energy demand across its building and services Encouraging the use of renewable and low carbon energy Increasing the proportion of electric vehicles.
+What will we do?
+We will have succeeded in 2024/25 if: Undertake a full review of energy usage across operations Protect and enhance the quality and extent of green spaces, waterways and trees Reducing waste and minimising water and energy demand across its building and services Encouraging the use of renewable and low carbon energy Increasing the proportion of electric vehicles.
 Offer climate change training to all staff Promote Reduce, Reuse and recycle initiatives.
-Reduce total annual energy consumption in Council by 5%.
-Limit the increase in total annual water consumption by &gt;5% 10% reduction in the amount of carbon emissions from Council Operations fleet We complete stage 3&amp;4 of the NI Climate Adaption Planning Cycle 60% of waste is set for recycling 14.5K items re-used as part of community School Uniform and Christmas Toy re-use schemes 10% of staff trained in climate change.
+Reduce total annual energy consumption in Council by 2%.
+Limit the increase in total annual water consumption by &lt;5% 5% reduction in the amount of carbon emissions from Council Operations fleet We complete stage 3&amp;4 of the NI Climate Adaption and Mitigation Plans We will compile a report highlighting Council's Carbon Footprint.
+60% of waste is set for recycling 14.5K items re-used as part of community School Uniform and Christmas Toy re-use schemes 10% of staff trained in climate change.
+Increase the amount of native trees planted in the Borough by 10% Reduce annual summer bedding in favour of sustainable planting